josmar-crwdstffng/angular/packages/benchpress/README.md

 ## A simple benchmark

-Let's assume we want to measure the script execution time, as well as the render time that it takes to fill a container element with a complex html string.
+Let us assume we want to measure the script execution time, as well as the render time that it takes to fill a container element with a complex html string.

 The application under test could look like this: